wichmann-lab/python-psignifit/docs/examples/pooling_utilities.md

 psigniplot.plot_psychometric_function(res, ax=ax);
 ```

-This brakes the large blocks up again allowing us to notice if there was more variability over time than expected.
+This breaks the large blocks up again allowing us to notice if there was more variability over time than expected.

 The last option gives us a different rule to achieve something in a similar direction: We can enforce that a block must be collected en bloc like this: